- His unorthodox training made his legs and balance incredibly strong.

 Corey realized that he was the underdog when it comes to dealing with promoters.

 When you are starting off in any venture, you are going to be the underdog.
 The promoters of the fight set the parameters of how much a fighter can make.
-Lucky for Corey, his father realized the potential of dealing with a promoter that allowed you the potential to make as much money as you can by selling tickets to your event and sharing in that revenue.
+Lucky for Corey, his father realized the potential of dealing with a promoter that allowed the potential to make as much money as he can by selling tickets to your event and sharing in that revenue.

 He developed his own marketing to expand his reach